top of page

 Executive Summary

 The modern leadership conversation has become comfortable, polite, and incomplete.
 Popular management narratives argue that the best leaders are great followers, emphasizing listening, humility, empathy, and collaboration.
 These attributes matter.
-But when elevated to doctrine, they become dangerous.
-In dysfunctional organizations, followership does not produce excellence.
-It reproduces failure.
+However, when elevated to doctrine, they become dangerous.
+In dysfunctional organizations, followership does not produce excellence; it reproduces failure.

-At Black & Right Management Consulting Inc., we work inside organizations that are operationally stuck, culturally compromised, and strategically diluted.
+At Black & Right Management Consulting Inc., the focus is on organizations that are operationally stuck, culturally compromised, and strategically diluted.
 In these environments, the greatest risk is not authoritarian leadership.
 It is leaders who listen too well to broken systems, defer to misaligned incentives, and protect underperformance in the name of psychological safety.

 The Comfort of the Mainstream Leadership Narrative